SoldMap/immunefi_application/README.md

 # immunefi_application

-/NFT contains contracts and scripts for running exploits /token contains contracts and scripts as well
+/NFT contains contracts and scripts for running exploits</br>
+/token contains contracts and scripts as well

 .pdf files are the reports